So you’ve got an amazing idea to solve a problem with a new product or service.

 But before he started a netting hack and product design.
 Wayne visited 10 of his customers at their homes and watched them clean out their pools.
 Maybe there was something they were doing wrong?

 His observations revealed that most of the customers were using and storing their leaf nets correctly.
 However, he discovered that those with lots of broadleaf trees near the pool experienced a similar problem.
 When the leaves were scooped up from the water they stuck to the net and it required a hard tap to make the wet leaves fall off.
 This often caused the metal frame of the leaf nets to get worn and often break when tapping them on the concrete too hard.

 So Wayne, invented a portable stand with a rubber surface and bristle brush on top so that pool owners could tap their nets safely and/or wipe off the sticky broadleaves.
 His observations of his customers and understanding a specific need helped him design a new product with potential for a wider market appeal.

 Here are some resources that will give you more insight into Customer Discovery:

-Like Communities of Healing FaceBook page.
-Look for videos Tammy Jordan with Fruits of Labor, a social enterprise in West Virginia talking about the importance of planning, piloting and testing her new food product (Maple Syrup).
+Like Communities of Healing FaceBook page and look for videos Tammy Jordan with Fruits of Labor, a social enterprise in West Virginia talking about the importance of planning, piloting and testing her new food product (Maple Syrup).

-So be sure you test your idea out with as many pilot testers as possible before your launch.
+Be sure you test your idea out with as many pilot testers as possible before your launch.
 It’s an important step that you cannot afford to skip.
 Check out our Design Lab course to help you go through this process in detail.